madussault/FlaskyPress/README.md

 - #### Changing Search Bar Placement:
-    If we want to move the search bar from the navigation bar to the sidebar or vice-versa, the configuration page for this feature can be accessed by first clicking on the `Controls` dropdown menu in the sidebar and then after clicking on `Search Bar`.
+    If we want to move the search bar from the navigation bar to the sidebar or vice-versa, the configuration page for this feature can be accessed by clicking on `Controls` > `Search Bar` in the navigation bar.

 - #### Configuring The Use Of Categories:
     Categories can be displayed in two different ways by our app.
 The first one is on the post itself in it's header section.
 The second one is by listing all the blog categories in a sidebar widget.
 It is also possible not to use any category at all by disabling the feature.
-These choices can all be made on the configuration page that we reach by first clicking on the `Controls` dropdown menu in the sidebar and then after clicking on `Categories`.
+These choices can all be made on the configuration page that we reach by clicking on `Controls` > `Categories` in the navigation bar.

 - #### Displaying Social Addresses:
-    To access the page allowing us to add social addresses in the footer, we must first click on the `Controls` dropdown menu in the sidebar and then after click on `Social`.
+    To access the page allowing us to add social addresses in the footer, we click on `Controls` > `Social` in the navigation bar.

 - #### Changing Sidebar Widget Orders:
-    To access the page letting us reorder the widgets in the sidebar we first click on the `Controls` dropdown menu in the sidebar and then after on `Widget Orders`.
+    To access the page letting us reorder the widgets in the sidebar we click on `Controls` > `Widget Orders` in the navigation bar.